pdd23001/QuantumAdvisors/README.md

 **cqm_final_scheduler** : Very efficient, (Needs a DWave Quantum Annealer)

 **advisor.py** : Generates response using AI/ML for classes advice, also has a function for CLI\
-**/data** : holds csv files used for advisor.py machine learning
+**AIstudentdata.py** : Generated "Mimic" Data to be used to train advisor.py **/data** : holds csv files used for advisor.py machine learning

 **app.py** : Flask app/API to serve files, route, run functions\